humblFINANCE/humblDATA/README.md

 </div>

 ---
-connects the humblfinance web app to its data sources and in-house analysis.
+`humbldata` connects the humblfinance web app to its data sources and in-house analysis.
 A thin wrapper around the most popular open-source financial data providers, with some extra flair to use the same tools and math as the big guys. how do i know? because i used to pay a pretty penny for it! no longer...
-OSS is here to save the day
+OSS is here to save the day!

+# 🌟 Main Features 🌟
+- **Mandelbrot Channel**
+  - price channel of <span style="color:green"><b>BUY</b></span> / <span style="color:red"><b>SELL</b></span> levels used by the largest quant firms
+  - this is a popular indicator used to provide robust price boundaries for any asset, but no one has **open-sourced** it until now...
+- **Realized Volatility Estimators**
+  - all volatility calculations in Euan Sinclar's book, plus 2 extra.
+  - ⚡ lightning fast estimators use Rust under the hood

 # Getting Started